 White wood aster has bright white ray flowers and a central disc that starts out yellow and ages to a purplish red.
 Blue Wood Aster has blue to purple ray flowers.
 The color does vary and sometimes they are almost white.
 The Blue Wood Aster disc are yellow and fade to red.
 Blue wood aster flowers later than White Wood Aster and sometimes flowers into November.
 Both these asters have heart shaped leaves.
 Blue wood aster leaves are notched at the base of the lower leaves.

-Blue wood asters can grow in fairly deep shade but do well in ½ day sun also.
+White wood asters can grow in fairly deep shade but do well in ½ day sun also.
 They grow in dry to moist well drained soils.
 Every woodland garden would benefit form the colors, textures, and habitat value of wood asters.
 Plant with woodland goldenrod for fall colors.
 Plant with early spring flowering plants such as bloodroot, trout lilies, foam flower and false solomon's seal to add color when the spring flowering plants are past their bloom period.

 Eurybia divaricata - White wood aster